-An online bachelor’s in criminal justice studies prepares you for a career where you might investigate crimes, ensure the safety of communities, respond to disasters, or share case findings in court.
-These professionals include police officers, federal agents, detectives, criminologists, and forensic specialists.
-A PayScale poll found that criminal justice professionals report high job satisfaction and fulfillment in their careers.
+An online bachelor’s in criminal justice studies prepares you for a career where you can investigate crimes, ensure the safety of communities, respond to disasters, or share case findings in court.
+Professionals in this field include police officers, federal agents, detectives, criminologists, and forensic specialists.
+A PayScale poll finds criminal justice professionals report relatively high job satisfaction and fulfillment in their careers.

 A bachelor’s degree in criminal justice can help you start a career as a probation officer, correctional treatment specialist, police officer, or detective.
-According to the 2017–18 PayScale College Salary Report, professionals with a bachelor’s in criminal justice earn a median annual salary of $37,700 during their first five years on the job and $61,900 after ten years in the workforce.
-These earnings are fairly high compared to the median annual wage for all occupations, $37,690.
-In addition to brick-and-mortar programs, online criminal justice degree programs are widely available.
+Professionals with a bachelor’s in criminal justice earn a median annual salary of $53,000.
+Like brick-and-mortar programs, online criminal justice programs are widely available.

 Online Bachelor’s in Criminal Justice Degree Program Ranking Guidelines:

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

 What Are the Best Online Bachelor’s in Criminal Justice Programs?

 Part of the University of North Carolina system, FSU celebrates 150 years of serving underserved students and offers 60 degree paths, some of which students can pursue online.
 FSU’s 120-credit BS in criminal justice provides a degree completion option catered toward nontraditional learners with a significant number of prior credits.